cwensel/cascading/README.md

 Local mode is where the Cascading application will run locally in memory without any Hadoop dependenices.

+## Extensions, the SDK, and DSLs

+There are a number of projects based on Cascading available.
+Visit the [Cascading Extensions](http://www.cascading.org/extensions/) page for a current list.

+Or download the [Cascading SDK](http://www.cascading.org/sdk/) which includes pre-built binaries.

+Of note are two top level projects:

+* [Lingual](http://www.cascading.org/lingual/) - ANSI SQL and JDBC with Cascading
+* [Pattern](http://www.cascading.org/pattern/) - Machine Learning and [PMML](http://en.wikipedia.org/wiki/Predictive_Model_Markup_Language) support with Cascading

+And new languages:

+* [Scalding](https://github.com/twitter/scalding) - A Scala based DSL
+* [Cascalog](http://cascalog.org) - A Clojure based DSL

 ## Versioning

 Cascading stable releases are always of the form `x.y.z`, where `z` is the current maintenance release.